Fugazza: Characteristics and varieties

-Fugazzetta is a variation on fugazza in which the cheese is baked in between two pizza crusts (usually media masa), and the onions are placed on top.
+Fugazzetta is a variation on fugazza in which the cheese is cuartirolo instead of mozzarella, is baked in between two pizza crusts (usually media masa), and the onions are placed on top.

-Figazza is a version of fugazza from Uruguay, where the main difference is the lack of cheese or any middle filling, also the portions are cut to the style of Uruguayan pizza, which is in rectangular pieces, and it can have additional topping of olives and bell peppers, a less common version of Uruguayan figazza is figazza con muzzarella, where mozzarella cheese is put on top of the onions, almost the same ingredients of the Argentinian fugazza but in backwards order.
+Figazza is a version of fugazza from Uruguay, where the main difference is the lack of cheese or any middle filling, also the portions are cut to the style of Uruguayan pizza, which is in rectangular pieces, and it can have additional toppings of olives and bell peppers, a less common version of Uruguayan figazza is figazza con muzzarella, where mozzarella cheese is put on top of the onions, almost the same ingredients of the Argentinian fugazza but in backward order.